Short and Concise Class 8 Sound Notes

-The characteristics of sound helps us to distinguish different sounds coming from different sources of Sound.
+The characteristics of sound help us to distinguish different sounds coming from different sources of Sound.

-Two sounds can be differentiated with the help of loudness, and depends upon the sound energy.
-Greater the sound energy, larger is the loudness.
+Two sounds can be differentiated with the help of loudness and depends upon the sound energy.
+The greater the sound energy, the larger is the loudness.

 - The Loudness of the Sound depends on the Amplitude of the Sound wave.